cimryan/teslausb/README.md

 1. Unplug the Pi from the computer.
 1. Plug the Pi into your Tesla.

-## Making changes to the system after setup
+## Optional: Making changes to the system after setup
 The setup process configures the Pi with read-only file systems for the operating system but with read-write access through the USB interface.
 This means that you'll be able to record dashcam video and add and remove music files but you won't be able to make changes to files on / or on /boot.
 This is to protect against